This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 - workforce capability services including planning, Performance Management and Development Scheme, learning and development and workplace wellbeing

-- workplace relations support including Enterprise Agreement and National Consultative Committee, policy and legislation advice
+- workplace relations support including enterprise agreement, National Consultative Committee, policy and legislation advice

 - implementing systems to support workplace health and safety legislation, and

-The Court is committed to supporting employees to adhere to the Australian Public Service Values and comply with the Code of Conduct.
-During 2014–15, employees continued to receive information about the Values and the Code through all-staff emails, the intranet and induction and other training programs.
-Employees also receive information and guidance about conduct and behaviour expectations from their managers.
+The Court is committed to supporting employees to adhere to the APS Values and comply with the Code of Conduct.
+During 2015–16, employees continued to receive information about the Values and the Code through all-staff emails, the intranet, and induction and other training programs.
+Employees also received information and guidance about conduct and behaviour expectations from their managers.

 Strategies to support the wellbeing of staff and to encourage staff retention are integral to the Court's commitment to workplace diversity.
 The strategies include the following options, benefits and initiatives.

 The Court recognises the need to balance the operational needs of the Court and the personal lives of staff.
 Its employment arrangements provide for general and individual flexible working arrangements, including flex time, time off in lieu, part-time work, working from home opportunities, purchased leave, maternity, adoption, fostering and supporting partner's leave, salary sacrifice arrangements and paid time off work over Christmas and New Year.

 The Court provides a family-friendly and non-discriminatory work environment with strong policies against harassment and bullying.
 The Court and its employees are committed to measures that will assist with preventing and managing illness and injury, psychological injuries and assisting absent staff return to work as soon as reasonably practical.
 Other healthy work environment strategies include an employee assistance program that provides free professional counselling to employees and members of their immediate families, and free annual influenza vaccinations.